ioangogo/Curse-rm/README.md

 About
 -----

 This module is for removing curce words from strings you specify.
-It is intended to be used on web services that have people who get easly offended one (Like little kids)
+It is intended to be used on web services that have people who get easly offended one (Like little kids in religous familys)

 Commands
 ---